mrwillowyang/book-library/README.md

 Within it's parent component, the React Suspense is used to prevent the async component from blocking the UI's responsiveness.
 Instead, it displays a fallback loading component during data fetching.
 This strategy significantly enhances the UI's loading speed, ensuring a smoother and more efficient user experience and improves the First Contentful Paint (FCP) as well as the Time to Interactive (TTI) metric.

+# Database

+Use SQLite as a in memory SQL db to serve the backend API.
+The downside of this solution is the data get lost when the server stops running.

+An alternative solution is using a stand alone SQL DB like Postgres.

+To improve the read performance, we can replicate the db and use a load balancer to distributes the traffic evenly.
+Adding a cache layer (such as Redis) to cache the popular data can further optimise the read performance.

+To improve the write performance, we can add a message queue like Kafka to avoid loading the DB.

 ## ToDo

 - Use a in memory db